-The Diabetes and Metabolism Research Center (DMRC) at University of Utah Health aims to bring together clinicians, researchers, and educators to broadly support research relating to diabetes, metabolism, and overall metabolic health.
+The Diabetes and Metabolism Research Center (DMRC) aims to bring together clinicians, researchers, and educators to broadly support research relating to diabetes, metabolism, and overall metabolic health.

 Research on metabolism ranges from basic investigations on mitochondrial biology and metabolic control to metabolic contributions to heart disease and cancer.

 Our goal is to create a platform for innovative basic, translational, clinical, and population health research that will yield new prevention methods and treatments that ultimately improve metabolic health and quality of life.

 Researchers at U of U Health have uncovered the molecular interactions that help failing hearts recover....
 Read MoreBiochemistry,Internal Medicine

 Four University of Utah Health projects have received grants designed to activate novel research in the areas of diabetes, obesity, and metabolism. ...
 Read More